Part One: The Quality Framework: What to Evaluate in Any Gemstone

 An engagement ring is worn every single day, often for a lifetime.
 This means durability is non-negotiable.
 Diamonds (Mohs 10) are the universally recommended choice for engagement rings, combining unmatched hardness with exceptional brilliance.
 For those seeking colour and character, sapphires and rubies (both Mohs 9) are the strongest coloured gemstone alternatives; beautiful, meaningful, and genuinely suited to daily wear.
 Emeralds, while stunning, are softer and more fragile and require a protective bezel setting if used in a ring worn daily.

-For certified diamond engagement rings with full quality assurance, explore Poh Heng Trust® Diamonds — independently certified and backed by a lifetime trade-in privilege.
+For certified diamond engagement rings with full quality assurance, explore Poh Heng Trust® Diamonds — independently certified and backed by a a trade-in privilege within a set period.
+This trade-in service is applicable to Trust Diamonds purchased from Poh Heng Jewellery only and is designed to help our customers upgrade with confidence and enhance their collection with even more stunning diamond pieces.

 For Daily Wear Jewellery